simoncblyth/opticks/notes/issues/ct_scan_nmskTailInner.rst

 * SO THE PROBLEM LOOKS TO BE CAUSED BY PRECISION LOSS IN VERY THIN CYLINDER INTERSECTION

   * AND IT APPEARS TO BE IN THE AXIAL SPECIAL CASE
-  * NOW : I WANT TO COLLECT AXIAL CALC INTERMEDIATES : HIDDEN BEHIND
+  * COLLECTED AXIAL CALC INTERMEDIATES USING CSGDebug_Cylinder

 ::